Comment on page

 Another case is when you use web applications, where users do not have access to the code at all.
 Free Software provides this code for download, which means a free software web application is more easily analysed than a closed source application.
 And that part is true.

 The second huge misconception is that an application that doesn't reveal its source is more secure than an application that does.
 This isn't true, and comes, in a way, from the “web 2.0” effect: a system with open sources is more easily reviewed by people with interests in making it more secure, and the sharing of common security concepts across the different open source projects make it easier to protect a piece of software from malicious attacks.

-Chamilo, since its creation and until now, has never laster more than 4 calendar days to solve a new security flaw reported to them.
+Chamilo, since its creation and until now, has never lasted more than 7 calendar days to solve a new security flaw reported to them.
 You can check the report here: http://secunia.com/advisories/product/34198/

-A proprietary product in the same category, for example Blackboard® Learn 9.x (it's latest version), has yet to fix a security issue published in July 2012 (8 months ago): http://secunia.com/advisories/product/41718/?task=advisories.
-It's Academic Suite still suffrs from a security flaw reported in July 2008: http://secunia.com/advisories/product/18189/?task=advisories
+A proprietary product in the same category, for example Blackboard® Learn 9.x (its latest version at the time of writing), has yet to fix a security issue published in July 2012: http://secunia.com/advisories/product/41718/?task=advisories.
+Its Academic Suite still suffers from a security flaw reported in July 2008: http://secunia.com/advisories/product/18189/?task=advisories

 The code of Blackboard is not only compiled: it is also not downloadable, so attackers cannot access it directly.
 Nevertheless, security flaws can still be detected, reported and remain unfixed for years.

 The strength of the security chain is the one of its weakest link, and most of the time this link is the human laziness.
 We have never, so far, received any report of security flaws being exploited in Chamilo, but we did receive several reports of password theft, provoked by a bad infrastructure or just by distraction.